-The video is for people with learning disabilities who might have been feeling down, anxious or struggling to cope with the coronavirus pandemic and changes to the restrictions.
+The video is for people with learning disabilities who might be feeling down, anxious or struggling to cope with the coronavirus emergency and restrictions.
 It is designed to show people who might be feeling worried, tense or worked up how they can relax and help themselves feel calm.
 The relaxation exercise shown in the video will help anyone.
 If family, friends or support staff want to do the relaxation alongside the person with a learning disability they might find it's nice to do as well.